-Cauliflower is such a versatile vegetable: you can prepare a comforting casserole like the broccoli cauliflower cheese bake or this slow cooker cauliflower corn chowder or a keto-friendly and healthier gluten-free “fried rice”.
+Cauliflower is such a versatile vegetable: you can prepare a comforting casserole like the broccoli cauliflower cheese bake or this whole roasted cauliflower with parmesan sauce or a keto-friendly and healthier gluten-free “fried rice”.

 Most of all, this homemade cauliflower dish is an amazing add-on to your next gathering and will impress everyone.
 My whole family loves this gratin, and I’m confident yours will too.

 Also, this is a great moment to shine and show your French cooking skills as we are going to take the Bechamel sauce to the next level and into a Mornay sauce.

 This post contains affiliate links.
 As an Amazon Associate, I earn a small portion from qualifying purchases at no extra charge for you.

 The ingredients for this recipe are simple and easy to swap if you need to:

 - A head of cauliflower: of course, this is the main ingredient but I have tried in the past to add broccoli to this casserole and it is as delicious.

 - Mornay sauce which is basically a cheesy bechamel: salted butter, flour and milk, these ingredients cannot be changed.
 Then you need cheese: here I chose a sharp cheddar cheese, the stronger white one.
 You can adapt with your favorite one.

 - Nutmeg: I believe every cheese mixture should have a little pinch of nutmeg for that hint of nutty taste.